kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 17**
         1. ### **Hint**
+        There are 2 files in the homedirectory: **passwords.old and passwords.new**.
+The password for the next level is in passwords.new and is **the only line that has been changed between passwords.old and passwords.new**

         2. ### **Solution**
             - To login, you will need first add the private ssh key on our local PC then we can connect as the user `bandit17`